rappetteluca/Constraint-Satisfaction-Problems/README.md

 ## How to build the software

 Add this project to any Java IDE, it will automatically compile.
-If this does not work execute the command
+If this does not work 'javac -d bin -sourcepath src src/*' on the command line can be used.
-'''
-javac -d bin -sourcepath src src/*
-'''

 ## How to use the software

-Execute the command below on a command line in the directory, or run from the IDE with runtime arguments.
+Execute the command 'java -cp bin; Solve x y' on a command line in the directory, or run from the IDE with runtime arguments.
-'''
-java -cp bin; Solve x y
-'''

 		_Valid Arguments:_

         - The first arg is required, x is the crossword puzzle file with extension included.
 		- The second arg is required y is the dictionary file with extension included.
 		- File formats are described in _README2.pdf_.

 ## How the software was tested